 - Students enrolled in the MSN must complete the MSN coursework within five years. - Students enrolled in the ADN Bridge Entry Option sequence must complete all Bridge sequence courses within two years.
 After Crossing the Bridge, the MSN must be conferred within five years from the date of Crossing the Bridge.
-A student who withdraws from the university after completion of all Bridge coursework will not be required to repeat the Bridge coursework if readmitted to FNU. - Students enrolled in the Companion DNP must complete the DNP coursework within two years. - Students enrolled in the PM-DNP must complete all PM-DNP courses within 21⁄2 years. - Students enrolled in the PGC must complete their program of study within twice the timeframe outlined in the Program of Study. - The MSN Completion for CNEP Graduates must be completed within 11⁄2 years of enrollment into the completion program. - The WHCNP Post-Graduate Certificate for CNEP Graduates must be completed within one year.
+A student who withdraws from the university after completion of all Bridge coursework will not be required to repeat the Bridge coursework if readmitted to FNU.
+FNU is no longer admitting students into the ADN Bridge Entry Option program.
+The last cohort to enter the Bridge Program was April 2020. - Students enrolled in the Companion DNP must complete the DNP coursework within two years. - Students enrolled in the PM-DNP must complete all PM-DNP courses within 21⁄2 years. - Students enrolled in the PGC must complete their program of study within twice the timeframe outlined in the Program of Study. - The MSN Completion for CNEP Graduates must be completed within 11⁄2 years of enrollment into the completion program. - The WHCNP Post-Graduate Certificate for CNEP Graduates must be completed within one year.

-Any student who is readmitted to the university after a withdrawal or dismissal with intent to complete the MSN degree (including students previously admitted to the ADN Bridge Entry Option who have completed the Bridge Year) must meet with their advisor and the appropriate Associate Dean or Program Director to determine the feasibility of completing their degree within five years of their initial MSN coursework.
+Any student who is readmitted to the university after a withdrawal or dismissal with intent to complete the MSN degree (including students previously admitted to the ADN Bridge Entry Option who have completed the Bridge Year) must meet with their advisor and the appropriate Department Chair or Program Director to determine the feasibility of completing their degree within five years of their initial MSN coursework.
 If this is not feasible, the student will have to start coursework from the beginning.

-Students readmitted to the university to complete any program other than the MSN must meet with the appropriate Associate Dean or Program Director to determine the feasibility of completing the degree within a reasonable timeframe and to determine if any prior coursework will be applicable to the new admission.
+Students readmitted to the university to complete any program other than the MSN must meet with the appropriate Department Chair or Program Director to determine the feasibility of completing the degree within a reasonable timeframe and to determine if any prior coursework will be applicable to the new admission.